-I drank way too much alcohol and ended up with a DUI and I realized that if I continued on this path, I would make my foster parents prophecy come true.
+I drank way too much alcohol and ended up with a DUI and I realized that if I continued this path, I would make my foster parents prophecy come true.

 My life was so much about proving everyone else wrong and showing them that I can.
 (This is important to note).

 And then my world turned upside down.
-Just as I was finishing my degree in Accounting, my youngest son was diagnosed with a rare genetic disorder that untreated would leave him brain dead, in a coma or kill him
+Just as I was finishing my degree in Accounting, my youngest son was diagnosed with a rare genetic disorder that untreated would leave him to brain dead, in a coma or kill him

 It was that pivotal moment of hitting rock bottom, knowing life is too short to not do the things I wanted to do.
 And in that moment, while dealing with the unknown of the Urea Cycle Disorder, I dived right back into college to earn my Master’s Degree in Mental Health Counseling.